International Beer Day

 Serious drinking: Beer and IP

-August 3rd is International Beer Day.
-One could take this as an occasion to drown a couple of pints (the initiators do not have much more in mind either) - or to take a serious look at the property rights around an ancient cultural asset that is constantly being further developed.
+August 2nd is International Beer Day.
+One could take this as an occasion to drown a couple of pints (the initiators probably did not have much more in mind either) - or to take a serious look at the property rights around an ancient cultural asset that is constantly being further developed.

 Although breweries often value their traditions high, today state-of-the-art technology is behind one of the oldest drinks in human history.
 This is demonstrated not least by the large number of patent applications relating to the brewing process filed at the DPMA.
-The oldest brewing recipe is about 5000 years old - one of the most recent inventions on beer received by the DPMA was published only a few weeks ago ("Verfahren und Vorrichtung zur Anschwemmfiltration eines Unfiltrat", DE102017100640A1).
+The oldest brewing recipe is about 5000 years old - some of the most recent inventions on beer received by the DPMA include "Aparratus and method for efficient cooling in breweries" ( WO002019048662A1 (1,56 MB)) or ("Verfahren und Vorrichtung zur Anschwemmfiltration eines Unfiltrat", DE102017100640A1).

 Although the ancient Sumerians and Egyptians already brewed beer, although the Celts already knew different varieties and although the Purity Law is already 500 years old - there is still a lot of work going on to optimize beer production.